jvstn/goals_and_gratitude/.github/ISSUE_TEMPLATE/user-story-template.md

 - [ ] New unit tests written
 - [ ] Regression tests passed
 - [ ] Code runs in test environment
-- [ ] Code reviewed by a project admin